alsabbag/wumpus-prolog/README.md

 ### start

 This rule is the entry point of the program (invoked using ?-start).
 The query *start* (invoked from the command line) discovers and invokes the *start* rule to prove the query.
-This rule executes the init and take_steps clauses to respond to the query.
-The rule is proven if the init and take_steps clauses succeed (as well as the format statements that print to the console).
-The predicate "take_steps" either succeeds or fails depending on the fate of the agent in the game.
+This rule executes both the init and take\_steps clauses to respond to the query.
+The rule is proven if the init and take\_steps clauses succeed (as well as the format statements that print to the console).
+The predicate take\_steps either succeeds or fails depending on the fate of the agent in the game.

 ```
 start :-